 Veterans Affairs personnel, working in any capacity, can struggle to make sense of the laws and regulations surrounding personnel decisions, wage and hour matters, leave, and discrimination or disciplinary actions.
 We can help.

-Schedule a consultation with our federal employment attorneys today by calling Pines Federal at (888) 898-9902.
+Schedule a consultation with our federal employment attorneys today by calling The Law Offices of Eric L. Pines, PLLC at (888) 898-9902.